JHeirons/skycademy-guide/9-launch.md

 16. Do a final check to make sure you are still getting a signal.
 17. Let go of the balloon to launch!

+In addition to the above, there is also a list of [common launch mistakes] (https://ukhas.org.uk/guides:things_not_to_do) you'll want to be thinking about as your prepare.

 TRACKING THE FLIGHT

-The time the balloon takes to launch, ascend to maximum height, burst, descend slowly via parachute, and land is usually between 2-2.5 hours.
-You therefore have a decent amount of time to track the payload in the following ways:
+It usually takes around 2-2.5 hours for a balloon to launch, ascend to maximum height, burst, descend slowly via parachute, and land.
+You therefore have a decent amount of time to track the payload.
+It's worth reading UKHAS's guide to a [successful payload recovery](https://ukhas.org.uk/guides:chasing_your_flight) to make sure you stand the best chance of getting it back.

+You can track the flight in the following ways:

-TRACKER BOX - **link to article on making the tracker box** will continue to decode flight data and provide you with accurate tracking.
+TRACKER BOX - **link to tracker box article** will continue to decode flight data and provide you with accurate tracking.

-LAPTOP WITH A DATA ROAMING WIFI DONGLE - having roaming internet connectivity will enable you to log on to [HABHUB] (https://tracker.habhub.org) and track your flight on a map overlay with a predicted landing point.
+LAPTOP WITH A DATA ROAMING WIFI DONGLE - having roaming internet connectivity will enable you to log on to [HABHUB](https://tracker.habhub.org) and track your flight on a map overlay with a predicted landing point.
 The live predictions can change quite considerably during a flight, so you should only start to pay attention once the balloon has burst and is descending.

-ANDROID PHONE - **[not sure what to put here James]**
+ANDROID PHONE - **not sure what to put here James**

+HANDHELD RADIO RECEIVER - tuning the radio to the frequency your transmitter broadcasts over will allow you to hear a steady stream of bleeping that gets stronger as you get nearer the source. **what else to put here James?**